cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 As for the new methods:

+Introduced in ABCI 1.0:

 * `PrepareProposal` must create a list of [transactions](./abci++_methods.md#prepareproposal) by copying over the transaction list passed in `PrepareProposalRequest.txs`, in the same order.
   The Application must check whether the size of all transactions exceeds the byte limit (`PrepareProposalRequest.max_tx_bytes`).
 If so, the Application must remove transactions at the end of the list until the total byte size is at or below the limit.
 * `ProcessProposal` must set `ProcessProposalResponse.status` to _accept_ and return.

+Introduced in ABCI 2.0:

 * `ExtendVote` is to set `ExtendVoteResponse.extension` to an empty byte array and return.
 * `VerifyVoteExtension` must set `VerifyVoteExtensionResponse.accept` to _true_ if the extension is an empty byte array and _false_ otherwise, then return.